tanviladha/tanviladha.github.io/README.md

+# Portfolio Website
+This website was completely vibe-coded using TempoLabs with code clean-up and minor changes done by myself.
+I created it in under 10 prompts to experiment with a basic vibe-coding exercise and create something useful for myself.
+For any design choices or elements that TempoLabs AI tool didn't come up with itself, I specified what I wanted through natural language prompts.
+Due to the nature of how this website was built, it's easy to edit, add, or delete experiences/content.
+Below is the documentation that came with the files when I pushed to GitHub.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.